 What questions do you have about super scoring and how we look at testing when we read?

-*I edited the scores above slightly.
-Those weren't lifted directly out of a student's file.*
+*Again, those scores weren't lifted directly out of a student's file.*